TrademarkTrademark

 For roughly nine years, Terraform was open source in the way most engineers mean it.
 From its first release in 2014 through July 2023, every line shipped under the Mozilla Public License v2.0.
 You could read it, run it, modify it, and build a product on top of it without asking permission.

 That ended on August 10, 2023.
 In one announcement, HashiCorp re-licensed Terraform, Vault, Consul, Nomad, Boundary, Packer, and Waypoint under the Business Source License 1.1, which is not an OSI-approved open source license.
-The code stayed publicly visible, but the new license added a restriction: you could no longer use it to build a product that HashiCorp considered competitive with its own offerings.
+The code stayed publicly visible, but the new license added a catch: you could no longer use it to build a product that HashiCorp considered competitive with its own offerings.

 Within weeks, a coalition that included Gruntwork, Spacelift, Harness, env0, and Scalr published the OpenTF manifesto and announced a fork from the last MPL release.
 In mid-September, the project moved to the Linux Foundation, renamed itself OpenTofu, and gave the CLI a new binary name (tofu).
 We covered that move in Finding a home for OpenTofu.